This project partners with school groups (grades 2 to 8) to adopt, monitor and enhance important amphibian habitats across the island.

 Students will collect amphibian eggs (frog, salamander).
 The students will be provided with an aquarium, water filter and cooling unit so they can raise amphibians in their own classroom and watch as they transform through their lifecycle.
 Once they reach the final stage the students will release their amphibians back into wetlands sites that they have been monitoring.

-The BBEMA Outreach and Education Coordinator will assist teachers and students with all classroom, lab and field activities.
+The BBEMA Climate Change Coordinator will assist teachers and students with all classroom, lab and field activities.